(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Why we love it: This is the next best thing to pulling up a log by the campfire (and a lot more comfortable).
-Camp chairs quickly add bulk to your gear.
-When you need to pack a chair for everyone in the family, the compact versions can make a huge difference.
+Camp chairs are one of those bulky items that quickly take up a lot of space when you need to pack a chair for everyone in the family.
+This compact version can make a huge difference.
 These can cost a bit more than a regular camp chair, but this is a great quality chair at less than $40.

 Our pick: Slackline Kit with Training Line

 Sometimes you just want an afternoon to relax in your camp chair with a book or a magazine, but the kids want to play.
 Our solution?
 Pack up games and toys that will entertain them while we chill.
 We started with corn hole (aka bean bags), but it was way too big to pack with all the other camping gear.
-Then we tried ladder ball.
-Still bigger than we’d like.
+Then we tried ladder ball but found that it was still bigger than we’d like.
 Then we found the slackline.
-It’s nice and compact and fits right under the seat of the car, so we always have it with us, even if we aren’t camping.
+It’s nice and compact and fits right under the car’s seat, so we always have it with us, even if we aren’t camping.
 Bonus: learning to balance on a slackline is excellent for building gross motor skills.

 4. Travel Sized Games